AdityaPujara23/Algorithm-Testing-Based-on-Characterisitics/README.md

 # Where can I find the results?
 The results are available from the results.html file.

-# This project is the work of Aditya Snehal Pujara, email: adityapujara42002@gmail.com
+# This project is the work of Aditya Pujara, email: adityapujara42002@gmail.com